 Sustainable/Sustainability - Maintenance of healthy, functioning ecosystems capable of providing goods, services, and processes upon which human welfare ultimately depends.
 Also, implied is the idea that the actions of the current generation will not diminish the resources and opportunities available to future generations.
-Sustainability is further defined in terms of a Criteria and Indicator framework (the Montreal Process, 2009) consisting of seven criteria, 11 critical elements and 54 indicators.

-Temporal Scale - The time required to complete a study, a life history event or ecological process.
+Temporal scale - The time required to complete a study, a life history event or ecological process.
 Temporal scale can vary from a few seconds for biochemical reactions to thousands of years for ecosystem development.
 Operationally, temporal scale refers to the time extent certain processes operate in the environment.
 (The apparent spatial-operational scale of an ecological process will often change as the temporal-observational scale changes in the same process).

-Threatened Species - A plant or animal species that is likely to become endangered throughout all or a significant portion of its range within the foreseeable future.
+Threatened species - A plant or animal species likely to become endangered throughout all or a significant portion of its range within the foreseeable future.